-• Have each student create a web diagram graphic organizer for lions.
+• Have each student create a web diagram graphic organizer for brown bears.
 A web diagram is often used to list ideas, facts, characteristics and/or traits related to a single topic.
 Have them read their web diagrams to each other.